inclinedadarsh/inclinedadarsh/README.md

 ## 👨‍💻 About Me

 I am Adarsh Dubey, a Frontend Web developer and User Experience (UI/UX) Designer.
-I presently hold the positions of Web Designer at [Community Classroom](https://commclassroom.org), UX Designer at [Rentroomo](https://rentroomo.com), as well as Freelance UX Designer and Frontend Web Developer.
+I presently hold the positions of Web Designer at [WeMakeDevs](https://wemakedevs.org), UX Designer at [Rentroomo](https://rentroomo.com), as well as Freelance UX Designer and Frontend Web Developer.
 I enjoy making contributions to open-source projects.

 I am always open to collaborate on Open Source Projects or work as a Freelancer.
 Managing people, events and teams is something I am interested in.
 If you have an idea, let's discuss it!